Big Sur: Native Americans

-Three tribes of Native Americans — the Ohlone, Esselen, and Salinan — are the first known people to have inhabited the area.
-The Ohlone, also known as the Costanoans, is believed to have lived in the region from San Francisco to Point Sur.
-The Esselen lived in the area between Point Sur south to Big Creek and inland including the upper tributaries of the Carmel River and Arroyo Seco watersheds.
-The Salinan lived from Big Creek south to San Carpóforo Creek.

 Archaeological evidence shows that the Esselen lived in Big Sur as early as 3500 BC, leading a nomadic, hunter-gatherer existence.
-The aboriginal people inhabited fixed village locations, and followed food sources seasonally, living near the coast in winter to harvest rich stocks of otter, mussels, abalone, and other sea life.
-In the summer and fall, they traveled inland to gather acorns and hunt deer.
-Middens attributed to the Essleen have been found as far south as Slates Hot Springs.

 The native people hollowed mortar holes into large exposed rocks or boulders which they used to grind the acorns into flour.
 These can be found throughout the region.
 Arrows were made of cane and pointed with hardwood foreshafts.
 The tribes also used controlled burning techniques to increase tree growth and food production.
 The population was limited as the Santa Lucia Mountains made the area relatively inaccessible and long-term habitation a challenge.
 The population of the Esselen who lived in the Big Sur area are estimated from a few hundred to a thousand or more.

-The Salinan people are believed to have lived south of Junipero Serra Peak, perhaps ranging from Slates Hot Springs on the coast to Soledad in the Salinas Valley and into northern San Luis Obispo County.